jackyaz/YazFi/README.md

 ## Help

-Please post about any issues and problems here: [https://www.snbforums.com/threads/yazfi-enhanced-asuswrt-merlin-guest-wifi-networks.45924/]
+Please post about any issues and problems here: [YazFi on SNBForums](https://www.snbforums.com/threads/yazfi-enhanced-asuswrt-merlin-guest-wifi-networks.45924/)

 ## FAQs